rollup/rollup-plugin-commonjs/README.md

 })
 ```

-Whether symlinked module paths are realpathed or preserved depends on Rollup's preserveSymlinks setting.
-It is false by default, matching Node's default behavior.
-Setting preserveSymlinks to true in your Rollup config will cause import and export to match based on symlinked paths instead.
+Whether symlinked module paths are [realpathed](http://man7.org/linux/man-pages/man3/realpath.3.html) or preserved depends on Rollup's `preserveSymlinks` setting, which is false by default, matching Node.js' default behavior.
+Setting `preserveSymlinks` to true in your Rollup config will cause `import` and `export` to match based on symlinked paths instead.

 ### Custom named exports